4.25 from 8 votes

 A plate of fried pickles with ranch dressing.

 I’m not a big fan of deep frying.
-Too much grease and I don’t like the smell it leaves behind.
-Air frying, on the other fan?
+There is too much grease, and I don’t like the smell it leaves behind.
+Air frying on the other fan?
 HUGE fan.
-LOVE LOVE LOVE my Ninja Foodi.
+LOVE LOVE LOVE my Ninja Foodi air fryer.

-These breaded pickles use pickle spears making them great for dipping like french fries.
-I much prefer the air fryer version and to be honest, can’t even tell the difference.
-The breading still has an extra crispy texture and the inside is the perfect bite of dill pickles.
+These breaded pickles use pickle spears, which make them great for dipping like French fries.
+I much prefer the air fryer version; honestly, I can’t even tell the difference.
+The breading still has an extra crispy texture, and the inside is the perfect bite of dill pickles.

-This a great recipe for first time air frying cooks.
+This is a great recipe for first-time air-frying cooks.
 It’s simple to make and ready in about 30 minutes.
-If you need a delicious appetizer that’s a healthier choice than deep frying, this is your recipe.
+This is your recipe if you need a delicious appetizer that’s a healthier choice than deep-frying.

-• Use different varieties of seasonings and pickles to change up the flavor
+• Use different varieties of seasonings and pickles to change the flavor.

-• Can make low carb with a few small modifications
+• Can make low-carb with a few minor modifications.

 Ingredients

-• Dill pickle spears – I like to buy the refrigerated pickles spears that are already cut because they are nice and big.
-You could also just buy a regular jar of pickles and cut them into spears.
+• Dill pickle spears – I like to buy refrigerated pickle spears that are already cut because they are nice and big.
+You could also buy a regular jar of pickles and cut them into spears.

 • All-purpose flour